On this page:

 First, the data is verified by a robust, automatic validation procedure that checks the quality of data capture according to a suite of validation rules.
 This validation step is supplemented with random manual checking by Land Use Victoria staff to ensure overall quality standards are achieved over the course of the project.

 Second, the data is subjected to an automated least squares procedure developed by the digital cadastre adjustment supplier.
 This step identifies any digitisation errors which cannot be identified by the first step validation procedure and isolates any inconsistencies between multiple plans and surveys.

-Digitisation progress is on track for completion by late 2022.
-The interactive map shows the current progress of digitisation and provides access to the digitised data by clicking on a highlighted Local Government Area (LGA).
+The interactive map provides access to the digitised data statistics by clicking on a highlighted Local Government Area (LGA).